bankless-academy/bankless-academy/public/lesson/en/optimism-governance.md

 History has always been paved by the optimists of humanity — those that dared to think big, and act to achieve it.

-By getting involved in innovative communities, using truly `trustless` & fair governance systems, we can continue a movement that has been developing since the dawn of humankind.
-Our diverse world deserves communication and coordination mechanisms that allow us to not only coexist, but achieve balance and thrive together at local, global, and online scales.
+By getting involved in innovative communities, using truly `trustless` & fair governance systems, we’re continuing a movement started at the dawn of humankind.
+Our diverse world deserves communication and coordination mechanisms that allow us to grow together.
+In learning to navigate our differences, humanity can thrive at local, global, and online scales.

-We can start our OP Governance journey by joining the Token House.
-Today’s (optional) quest is to purchase any amount of voting tokens, and assign them to the delegate who best represents your vision for Optimism.

-While the Citizens’ House develops its onboarding procedures, you can begin your Citizen journey by getting involved in the [OP community](https://gov.optimism.io/) forum — offering your unique contribution to the OP vision!
+We can start our OP Governance journey today by joining the Token House and delegating our tokens.
+While the Citizens’ House develops its onboarding procedures, we can begin our Citizen journey by getting involved in the [OP community](https://gov.optimism.io/) forum — offering our unique contribution to the OP vision!

 ![](https://app.banklessacademy.com/lesson/images/optimism-governance/shaping-an-optimistic-future-d3be07e1.svg)